 - How much cash do I need to put down as part of the expansion?

 At FNB Small Business Finance, we would normally require 5% - 10% of the Total Project Cost of an expansion as an equity injection.
-However, every project is different, and your required equity injection could vary We encourage you to find your nearest Business Development Officer to discuss your plans and structure a financing package that best meets your individual needs.
+However, every project is different, and your required equity injection could vary.
+We encourage you to find your nearest Business Development Officer to discuss your plans and structure a financing package that best meets your individual needs.

 - Can I use borrowed money for my required equity injection?